jlapolla/autorecurse/python3/autorecurse/gnumake/README.md

   <OTHER_ARGUMENTS>`
 - `make` checks each **target listing file**:
-  - If a target listing file needs to be updated, `make` will call `autorecurse targetlisting -C <makefile-dir> -f <makefile> -o
-    <target-listing-file>`, and the following additional steps occur as
+  - If a target listing file needs to be updated, `make` will call `autorecurse targetlisting -C <makefile-dir> -f <makefile>`, and the following additional steps occur as a result:
-    a result:
   - Call `make -np -C <makefile-dir> -f <makefile>`.
   - Read all targets in output database.
   - Create target listing file with one rule for